trashpirate/earn-stable-coin/README.md

 3. Collateral: Exogenous/Endogenous (Crypto)
     1. wETH
     2. wBTC
-    3. EARN (still to be implemented)

 The collaterall tokens used are wrapped BTC and wrapped ETH.

-Still to be implemented is to accept ERC20 token EARN.
+TODO:
+1. Fee and interest payment with EARN token.
+2. Automatic liquidation on price drop

 ## Installation